Rinchu93/cgal/Guidelines/Directory-Structure-for-Packages.md

 where `<demodir>` is a name that corresponds (at least in part) to the package for which it is a demo.

+Note that if 3D packages have their own `demo` directory, 2D packages have their located in GraphicsView/demo/.

 The file `README` should contain information about what the program does, and how to compile it (i.e., what graphical libraries are needed, etc...).
 Note that, in contrast to example and test programs, demo